Seopyeonje: Present

-In a jumak (tavern) on a small pass called Soritjae of Boseong County, South Jeolla Province during the early 1960s, Dong-ho, who is in his 30s, asks a pansori singer at the inn if the road and inn's name, "Road of Music" and "Inn of Music", were named after her singing, which the woman denies.
-The singer says that they were named after a man called Yu-bong and that she learned singing from the man's adoptive daughter, Song-hwa.
+In a Korean inn on a small pass called Soritjae of Boseong County, South Jeolla Province during the early 1960s, Dong-ho, a middle-aged businessman, asks a pansori singer at the inn if the road and inn's name, "Road of Music" and "Inn of Music", were named after her singing; she says that they were named after a man and that she learned singing from his daughter.
 Dong-ho requests a song and accompanies her with his drum, recalling his past.